-The saved warning displays in Screen Editor and can be edited to include Display Constraints.
-Display Constraints for Warnings function in the same manner as they do for fields.
+The saved warning appears in SCREEN EDITOR and can be edited to include Display Constraints.
+Display Constraints for warnings function in the same manner as they do for fields.
 When a constraint is added to a warning, the warning only displays when the constraint conditions are met.

 Screen Configurations for Assessments

 The Assessment Processor is a tool that allows an assessment to be scored.
-For more information about assessment processors, see the Help Center Assessment Processors article.
+Refer to the Assessment Processors article for more information about assessment processors.

 Assigning Multiple Processors to an Assessment